RohanRusta21/EKSCTL-JENKINS-K8S/README.md

    eksctl version
    ```

-3. Create an IAM Role and attache it to EC2 instance
+3. Create an IAM Role and attach it to EC2 instance
    `Note: create IAM user with programmatic access if your bootstrap system is outside of AWS`
    IAM user should have access to
    IAM